Errors regarding Christ’s nature have been around since the Savior was on earth.

 In the following segments of this article, we’ll examine the so-called prooftexts for this false doctrine.

 One author asserts: “The scriptural proof of the doctrine [eternal generation] may be thus given.
 Our Lord, the Wisdom of God, is spoken of (Prov.
 8:25, LXX) as begotten before the mountains and hills were made” (Blunt, 243).

-It has been argued that evidence for the theory is to be found in John’s use of “only begotten” in 1:14, 18.
+It has been argued that evidence for the theory is to be found in the use of “only begotten” in John 1:14, 18.
 Walvoord asserted that

 monogenes derives from